TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 [here]({{ site.github.repository_url }}/blob/main/Gemfile).

 The gems are licensed under the MIT License.
-See the License section down below.

 ## Licenses

 ---

-All licenses are in the
-[license page]({{ "/about/license.html" | relative_url }}).
+For a quick reference, all licenses are in the [license page]({{ "/about/license.html" | relative_url }}).

 [1]: https://creativecommons.org/licenses/by-sa/4.0/